Skip to content

 Compute the gradient of the MSE objective w.r.t. the z control points.

-Evaluates ∇_z ‖Bz - F̂‖² = 2 Bᵀ(Bz - F̂) where B is the Bernstein basis matrix and are the empirical CDF values (Section 3 of the paper).
+Evaluates ∇_z (1/m) ‖Bz - F̂‖² = (2/m) Bᵀ(Bz - F̂) where B is the Bernstein basis matrix and are the empirical CDF values (Section 3 of the paper).
+The 1/m normalization matches the MSE objective and is the gradient whose Lipschitz constant is returned by :func:lipschitz_mse.

 Parameters: